Last updated on March 3rd, 2023 at 12:02 pm

 In a highly competitive environment, one thing staffing firms can do to help themselves improve time to hire or “speed to candidate” is to specialize.
 If you have a specialized niche, what gives you speed is your expertise rather than the technology you’re using.
 Although technology can help everyone, specialty players have more leeway.

 If you have the best database for a very specific sort of NICU nurse, let’s say, you are likely to be able to survive even if you don’t have every hot, new tool.
 You know how to find the candidates with these skills and experience, qualify them, and the hospitals that need those folks are going to call you.
 At the other end of the spectrum, if you’re placing semi-skilled labor, it’s more about how fast you can get them to show up and get the drug tests completed.
 That’s hard to do when you’re leaving voicemails.

 Rising interest rates, historically low unemployment, a predicted slowdown in GDP, and possible trade conflicts are all factors that are contributing to an economically uncertain future with a possible recession on the horizon.

-A big part of managing financial surviving a recession is doing what you would always do, but doing it better.
+A big part of managing financial survival in a recession is doing what you would always do, but doing it better.
 For example, analytics are more crucial during a recession.
 Which recruiters, which offices, and which vertical lines are generating the most profit?
 You may need to tighten your belt, and you need to know when and where to tighten.

 These are just a few of the many stresses and issues that staffing firms face daily.
 If your staffing firm is facing these problems but wanting to grow, we can help.
-Contact us anytime for a free consultation about our specialized funding and back office services.
+Contact us anytime for a free consultation about our specialized payroll funding and back office services.